Developer Guide

 - List all persons using the

-is already created in the system with acreate
+S1234567Ais already created in the system with acreatecommand.

 - List all persons using the